Submissions

 5. Ethical Approval letter*

-*This is for research article only.
-Ethical approval letter should be taken before starting the research.
-Any research without ethically approved from recognised ethical review board is of no value.
+*This is for a research article only.
+An ethical approval letter should be obtained before starting the research.
+Any research without ethical approval from a recognized ethical review board is of no value.
 The Ethical Review Board of Nepal Health Research Council is the apex body for looking after the ethics in research in Nepal.

-To minimise the rejection (or return for revision) of your article please do the following:
+To minimize the rejection (or return for revision) of your article, please do the following:

 All the documents have to be submitted at once (as listed above).

-1. Please use the template for your respective manuscript to avoid error in the heading and subheadings.
+1. Please strictly follow the JNPS guidelines for your respective manuscript to avoid errors in the heading and subheadings.

-2. Please address all the point described in the JNPS checklist, references and manuscript preparation guidelines etc.
+2. Please address all the points described in the JNPS checklist, references, and manuscript preparation guidelines, etc.

-3. Please do not submit the article that we do not publish (check author guideline for a different type of article we accept).
+3. Please do not submit the article that we do not publish (check the author guidelines for a different type of article we accept).

-4. If you have difficulty working in the computer or not good at it particularly Microsoft word document, please seek a professional help to prepare your manuscript according to our need.
+4. If you have difficulty working on the computer or are not good at it, particularly with Microsoft Word documents, please seek professional help to prepare your manuscript according to our needs.

-5. Email is the preferred methods of communication, therefore, please check your email once a day after you submit an article to JNPS.
-We will inform you about the status of your article through our system to the email you at your mail ID which you have provided during REGISTRATION to JNPS.
+5. Email is the preferred method of communication; therefore, please check your email once a day after you submit an article to JNPS.
+We will inform you about the status of your article through our system to the email you at your mail ID which you provided during REGISTRATION to JNPS.
 We may also contact you anytime for immediate information to speed up the review process.

-6. Please do not contact editorial member's personal telephone numbers but JNPS office.
+6. Please do not contact the editorial members' personal telephone numbers, but the JNPS office.
 If you have more queries, please contact us anytime.
-Help us to help you by providing required information as listed on this page.
+Help us to help you by providing the required information as listed on this page.

 Submission Preparation Checklist